mcneel/clam/README.md

 Use exit() or Ctrl-D (i.e. EOF) to exit
 ```

-Now simply add a webhook to your favorite repository.
+Now add a webhook to your favorite repository and tell it to send "pull request" events.

 ```
 https://clam-example-57.herokuapp.com/_github